Nearly every household today has a vacuum cleaner at home that people tend to neglect its history, and I often wondered, how did it all start?

 Here’s a short video on the life and invention of David T. Kenny

 The First Portable Vacuum

-	In the same year, Champman and Skinner invented an electric movable vacuum cleaner that relied on an 18” fan to produce suction.
 Even though it was called movable it tipped the scales at 92 pounds.
-It was impossible for women to move this so it wasn’t much of a success.
+Women couldn’t move this, so it wasn’t much of a success.

 Kirby Vacuums Was Born